HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 spend, and you can push the creature up to 20 feet away from you and knock it prone.
-On a successful save, the creature takes half as much damage, and you don’t push it or knock it prone.\
+On a successful save, the creature takes half as much damage, and you don’t push it or knock it prone.<br/>
-**Flames of the Phoenix (11th Level Required).** You can spend 4 ki points to cast fireball.\
+**Flames of the Phoenix (11th Level Required).** You can spend 4 ki points to cast fireball.<br/>
-**Gong of the Summit (6th Level Required).** You can spend 3 ki points to cast shatter.\
+**Gong of the Summit (6th Level Required).** You can spend 3 ki points to cast shatter.<br/>
-**Mist Stance (11th Level Required).** You can spend 4 ki points to cast gaseous form, targeting yourself.\
+**Mist Stance (11th Level Required).** You can spend 4 ki points to cast gaseous form, targeting yourself.<br/>
-**Ride the Wind (11th Level Required).** You can spend 4 ki points to cast fly, targeting yourself.\
+**Ride the Wind (11th Level Required).** You can spend 4 ki points to cast fly, targeting yourself.<br/>
-**River of Hungry Flame (17th Level Required).** You can spend 5 ki points to cast wall of fire.\
+**River of Hungry Flame (17th Level Required).** You can spend 5 ki points to cast wall of fire.<br/>
-**Rush of the Gale Spirits.** You can spend 2 ki points to cast gust of wind.\
+**Rush of the Gale Spirits.** You can spend 2 ki points to cast gust of wind.<br/>
 **Shape the Flowing River.** As an action, you can spend 1 ki point to choose an area of ice or water no larger than 30 feet on a side within 120 feet of you.
 You can change water to ice within the area and vice versa, and you can reshape ice in the area in any manner you choose.
-You can raise or lower the ice’s elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.\
+You can raise or lower the ice’s elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.<br/>
 The extent of any such changes can’t exceed half the area’s largest dimension.
 For example, if you affect a 30-foot square, you can create a pillar up to 15 feet high, raise or lower the square’s elevation by up to 15 feet, dig a trench up to 15 feet deep, and so on.
-You can’t shape the ice to trap or injure a creature in the area.\
+You can’t shape the ice to trap or injure a creature in the area.<br/>
-**Sweeping Cinder Strike.** You can spend 2 ki points to cast burning hands.\
+**Sweeping Cinder Strike.** You can spend 2 ki points to cast burning hands.<br/>
 **Water Whip.** You can spend 2 ki points as a bonus action to create a whip of water that shoves and pulls a creature to unbalance it.
 A creature that you can see